wenwkich/defi-api/README.md

 }
 ```

-More example can are in the postman collection
+More examples are in the postman collection